 THINGS TO DO

-Candidasa is a charming resort town with a laid-back atmosphere of old Bali which is becoming harder and harder to find due to the extensive development taking place on Southern beaches of the island.
+Candidasa is a charming resort town in Bali Indonesia with a laid-back atmosphere of old Bali which is becoming harder and harder to find due to the extensive development taking place on Southern beaches of the island.
 Apart from the surrounding traditional villages, natural and historical sights you will find plenty in the area, the town itself has some pleasant traditional warungs (eateries), a few nice restaurants and some local crafts shops, which will provide enough entertainment for a nice evening out of your villa.

 Pantai Pasir Putih (that is literally means White Sand Beach) is famous and popular among expats and locals.
 It is untouched by tourists and has traditional warungs (village shops) offering simple local food, grilled fish, ice cold beer, fresh coconuts and ice-creams.
 Here you will experience local traders who offer local wares for sale.